csipapicsa/Dictionary/README.md

 ### TODO:
+  - After a help sentence arises add NOK to the statistics
   - Handle if the sheet is not available (no internet, make local copy, etc)

   tags: google sheet, python, dictionary, word teacher, learning